pantheon-systems/documentation/source/_docs/read-environment-config.md

 ## Drupal 7 and Drupal 8

 <Alert title="Warning" type="danger">
 Unless you're implementing Domain Access, using something other than the standard bootstrap process, or performing Drupal core development, you won't need to manually read the environment configuration.
-See <a href="/docs/settings-php">configuring settings.php</a> for details.
+See [configuring settings.php](/docs/settings-php) for details.
 </Alert>

 Pantheon uses Pressflow to automatically read the environmental configuration.
 If you're working with vanilla Drupal or want to pass the credentials and configuration such as the database credentials and temporary directory location to another application, you'll need to manually extract the configuration.
 In Drupal, this is done in `settings.php`.